Hulzland/Atlas/README.md

 ## 🚀 Responsive performance core

-Atlas includes a tuned XanMod performance kernel that reduces input lag and improves multitasking.
-Whether you’re compiling code, rendering video, or playing games, you’ll notice a difference.
+Atlas ships with an tuned kernel that improves responsive interactivity, multitasking troughput and overall system efficiency.
+Whether you’re compiling code, rendering video, playing games or just browse the web, you’ll notice a difference.

-## 🪟 Additional application support
+## 🪟 Additional application integration

 Atlas comes with **Bottles**, **Proton GE**, **ZLUDA**, and **SCALE** pre‑integrated.
 Run Windows software, games, and GPU‑accelerated workloads without dual‑booting or virtual machines.

 - **Bottles** – Manage Windows applications in isolated environments.
 Install and run many Windows‑only programs with a few clicks.
 - **Proton GE** – A custom version of Proton with additional patches for gaming.
 Play thousands of Windows games on Steam and other launchers, often with better performance than on non-linux based systems.
 - **ZLUDA** – Run CUDA applications on non‑NVIDIA GPUs (AMD and Intel).
 Enables GPU‑accelerated workflows on a wider range of hardware without rewriting code.
-- **SCALE** goes a step further: it is a complete compiler toolkit that recompiles CUDA code directly into native machine code for third-party GPUs [citation:2][citation:4].
-SCALE acts as a drop‑in replacement for NVIDIA's `nvcc` compiler – you don't even need to change your build scripts [citation:1][citation:3].
+- **SCALE** goes a step further: it is a complete compiler toolkit that recompiles CUDA code directly into native machine code for third-party GPUs.
+SCALE acts as a drop‑in replacement for NVIDIA's `nvcc` compiler – you don't even need to change your build scripts.

 All tools are fully graphical or pre‑configured.
 No terminal commands needed.